-Jersey Office of The Information Commissioner - Data Protection Statement
+Jersey Office of the Information Commissioner – Data Protection Statement

 What this Statement covers

-• How the Authority might use your information;
+• how we might use your information;

-• How the Authority protects your information; and
+• how we protect your information; and

-• Your rights regarding the information you provide.
+• your rights regarding the information you provide.

 Identity of the data controller

-The Authority was established by the Data Protection Authority (Jersey) Law 2018 (the “Authority Law”) and is the relevant data controller in respect of the personal information it holds about you.
-It is responsible for monitoring compliance with the Data Protection (Jersey) Law 2018 (the “DPJL 2018”), the Authority Law and the Freedom of Information (Jersey) Law 2011.
+The Jersey Data Protection Authority was established by the Data Protection Authority (Jersey) Law 2018 and is the data controller for the personal information it holds in carrying out its functions under that Law, the Data Protection (Jersey) Law 2018 and the Freedom of Information (Jersey) Law 2011.

 The Data Protection Officer (DPO)

-To contact the JOIC’s DPO, please email dpo@jerseyoic.org or call the JOIC office on +44 1534 716530.
+To contact the JOIC’s Data Protection Officer, email dpo@jerseyoic.org or call +44 1534 716530.

 Activity and personal